magjoker/DISCOVERY/README.md

 I agree with the what you said here about the first repo name, but I was starting a theme to name all my repos after Daft Punk albums.
 Probably not the best for employers though.
 It would help if I submitted my assignments on time haha.

-The real repo name should be "J. Aragon Developer Portfolio"
+The real repo name should be "J-Aragon-Developer-Portfolio"

 I created this applcation so that potential employers can see what I'm capable of.